sanmai/JapaneseNumeral/README.md

 # Usage

-To convert a numberal from Hindu-Arabic numerals to Japanese numerals, use:
+To convert a number from Hindu-Arabic numerals to Japanese numerals, use:

 ```php
 $japanese = \JapaneseNumerals\JapaneseNumerals::fromArabicToJapanese(123);